raymon-sun/vscode-git-history/README.md

 ![Usage](./assets/usage/full-history.gif)

-- scroll once to see all commits in git history even if the amount of commits is huge
+- Scroll once to see all commits in git history even if the amount of commits is huge

 ### Commit Changes

 ![Usage](./assets/usage/changes.gif)

-- click a commit to check the changes
+- Click a commit to check the changes
-- select multiple commits with `Ctrl`/`⌘` pressed,and then you will see the merged changes from the selected commits
+- Select multiple commits with `Ctrl`/`⌘` pressed,and then you will see the merged changes from the selected commits
-- drag through the commits to quickly select them
+- Drag through the commits to quickly select them

 ### Commit Chain Graph